I was born & raised in a lil suburb 45 minutes NW of Philadelphia. I earned a degree in Photojournalism from PPU in Pittsburgh.

 How deep can I get in a website bio?
-Well, there's plenty to be said but I prefer to keep it simple here.
-I have a fascination for all kinds of music, soul mating, adrenaline, nature, bikes, hoppy beers and life in general.
+There's plenty to be said but I prefer to keep it simple here.
+I have a fascination for all kinds of music, soul mating, adrenaline, nature, outdoor living, bikes, hoppy beers and yaknow... life in general.

 I’m fueled by human•nature & the stories waiting to be told.